 Can PD rights be removed?

-In accordance with the National Panning Policy Framework (‘NPPF’), there must be clear justification for removing PD rights.
+In accordance with the National Planning Policy Framework (NPPF), there must be clear justification for removing PD rights.
 This should be limited to situations where it is necessary to protect local amenity, and the well-being of an area.
 Also, planning conditions should not restrict PD rights unless there is a clear justification to do so.

-What have been the recent changes to PD Rights?
+What were the recent changes to PD rights?

-On 6 April 2016, the Town and Country Planning (General Permitted Development) (England) (Amendment) Order 2016 came into force.
+In 2016 the Town and Country Planning (General Permitted Development) (England) (Amendment) Order 2016 came into force.
 The Order is another step on the road to wider deregulation and simplification of the planning regime.
-It makes PD rights to convert offices to residential use permanent (Class O), and introduces new rights to convert light industrial use to residential use.
+It creates PD rights to convert offices to residential use permanent (Class O), and introduces new rights to convert light industrial use to residential use.
 It also amends an existing PD right to allow for the change of use from launderettes to residential, subject to prior approval.

-The intention of the Order is to free up unused brownfield sites, and increase housing supply.
+Its intention is to free up unused brownfield sites, and increase housing supply.
 The rights enable conversions, which would have previously required full planning permission, to be carried out without the ability to impose requirements to provide affordable housing.

 Office to residential

-This right is not however without its limitations.
+The right to convert offices (Class B1) to be converted to residential (Class C) without the need to apply for planning permission, has been extended, but it is not without its limitations.
 It is subject to an application to the LPA for determination whether prior approval is necessary in respect of transport and highways impacts, flood and contamination risks.

 There is also a new requirement for an assessment of the noise impact from neighbouring commercial premises on the future occupiers of the potential residential development.
 It remains to be seen what the LPA will consider when assessing noise impact.